-Our initial stockholders currently own an aggregate of 5,031,250 shares of Class B common stock (up to 656,250 shares of which are subject to forfeiture depending on the extent to which the underwriters' over-allotment option is exercised), which will automatically convert into shares of Class A common stock concurrently with or immediately following the consummation of our initial business combination on a one-for-one basis, subject to the adjustments described herein.
+Our initial stockholders currently own an aggregate of 4,312,500 shares of Class B common stock (up to 562,500 shares of which are subject to forfeiture depending on the extent to which the underwriters' over-allotment option is exercised), which will automatically convert into shares of Class A common stock concurrently with or immediately following the consummation of our initial business combination on a one-for-one basis, subject to the adjustments described herein

 Currently, there is no public market for our units, Class A common stock or warrants.
-We have applied to have our units listed on The Nasdaq Capital Market, or Nasdaq, under the symbol "AMCIU" on or promptly after the date of this prospectus.
-We cannot guarantee that our securities will be approved for listing on Nasdaq.
+Our units have been approved for listing on The Nasdaq Capital Market, or Nasdaq, under the symbol "AMCIU" on or promptly after the date of this prospectus.
 We expect the shares of Class A common stock and warrants comprising the units to begin separate trading on the 52nd day following the date of this prospectus unless Evercore Group L.L.C., the representative of the underwriters of this offering, informs us of their decision to allow earlier separate trading, subject to our satisfaction of certain conditions.
 Once the securities comprising the units begin separate trading, we expect that the Class A common stock and warrants will be listed on Nasdaq under the symbols "AMCI" and "AMCIW," respectively.

 We are an "emerging growth company" under applicable federal securities laws and will be subject to reduced public company reporting requirements.
 Investing in our securities involves a high degree of risk.
-See "Risk Factors" beginning on page 31 for a discussion of information that should be considered in connection with an investment in our securities.
+See "Risk Factors" beginning on page 32 for a discussion of information that should be considered in connection with an investment in our securities.
 Investors will not be entitled to protections normally afforded to investors in Rule 419 blank check offerings.